PiyushJ1/StudyIntel/README.md

-# 📚 StudyIntel
+# StudyIntel

-**StudyIntel** is an AI-powered SaaS platform I’m building solo as a 2nd-year university student.
+**StudyIntel** is a study intelligence platform I’m building solo as a 2nd-year university student.
 It helps students stop wasting time and start studying smarter.
-By tracking study habits and visualizing progress, it reveals what’s working and what’s not, so users can stay focused, improve consistently, and reach their academic goals.
+By tracking study habits and visualising progress, it reveals what’s working and what’s not, so users can stay focused, improve consistently, and reach their academic goals.
+The platform provides AI-powered insights and interactive data visualisation, acting as a personal academic coach.

 🌐 **Live at:** [https://studyintel.app](https://studyintel.app)

 ---

-## ✨ Key Features (In Progress)
+## Key Features (In Progress)

 - **📊 Smart Study Analytics**
   Track sessions by subject, method, and time to uncover useful patterns.